SimonDelord/ACM-Ansible/README.md

 I modify the Ingress Controller Operator on each cluster to create for all apps an ha-apps.melbourneopenshift.com Custom Domain

-Log into each of the two clusters then type
+Log into each of the two clusters and then type

 oc edit ingresses.config/cluster -o yaml